 NET INCOME SUBJECT TO TAX | TAX RATE |

-There are some allowances available, particularly if you are over 65 years of age, hold an invalidity card or receive a military pension.
+There are some income tax allowances, particularly if you are over 65 years of age, hold an invalidity card or receive a military pension.
 Additionally, while retirement and disability pensions, child support and alimony are taxed the same as salaries, the taxable base benefits from a 10% deduction each year, up to a limit.

-Various tax credits are available, which are deductible against the actual tax payable (and not against the income).
-The rules are complicated so ask your tax accountant to determine which credits are available for your circumstances.
+Various tax credits are also available, which are deductible against the actual tax payable (and not against the income).
+The rules are complicated, so ask your tax accountant to determine which credits are available for your circumstances.

 Social charges

 Social charges (or contributions) – prélèvement social – are a second form of tax on income in France and levied in addition to the scale rates listed above.
-The funds collected from these charges are used to finance the French social security (hence the name), but they do not provide health benefits and are separate from social security contributions (also payable on employment income).
+The funds collected from these charges is used to finance the French social security (hence the name) – but they do not provide health benefits and are separate from social security contributions (also payable on employment income).

 They are made up of six elements, which amount to the following charges: